2022-11-02 KPTZ Nature Now Interview, Part 2—Walk to the Rocks field trip

 Conversely, Peregrine Rock is a glacial erratic named by Eric Nagle, a participant in our Great Erratic Challenge two years ago.
 It currently is the largest erratic we have found on the Quimper Peninsula (see Great Erratic Challenge under Resources in the menu bar.

-The field trip guidebook, which is 13 pages and well illustrated (pdf), was edited after the field trip and is now available.
-There is a 2023 version (June 2023), see more recent field trip notice.
+The field trip guidebook, which is 13 pages and well illustrated (pdf), was edited after the field trip and there is a 2023 updated version –>

 2022-11-19 Karl Wegmann, Recent advances in understanding the Lake Crescent fault system